 Show up at the lawyer's office in person, and try to meet with the lawyer at that time.
 If that is not possible, schedule an appointment.

 If you attempt those steps, or similar steps that are more suited to your circumstances, but still cannot communicate effectively with your lawyer, you should consider changing law firms.

 - The decision to end the relationship or change firms does not relieve you of your obligation to pay your lawyer for work that the lawyer has already performed on your case.

-If the lawyer is representing you on a contingency fee, the lawyer will likely remain entitled to a portion of the proceeds of your case once it has settled or after a verdict is returned.
+If your lawyer is representing you on a contingency fee, even if you change firms the lawyer will likely remain entitled to a portion of the proceeds of your case once it has settled or after a verdict is returned.
 If you decide to change lawyers on a case for which you will pay a contingency fee, your new lawyer should negotiate and work out the details of the division of the fee with your former lawyer and, if unsuccessful, should represent you in court proceedings that relate to the division of the fee between law firms.

 If you find yourself in a dispute with your lawyer, your best initial step is normally to discuss your concerns with your lawyer.

-State Bar Dispute Resolution Programs - Many state bar associations offer dispute resolution programs to help resolve disputes between lawyers and their clients.
+State Bar Dispute Resolution Programs: Many state bar associations offer dispute resolution programs to help resolve disputes between lawyers and their clients.
 Many of the programs focus on fee disputes.

-Changing Lawyers - If you find that you don't trust your lawyer or can no longer work effectively with your lawyer, you may find that the best option is to end the relationship and work with a different law firm.
+Changing Lawyers: If you find that you don't trust your lawyer or can no longer work effectively with your lawyer, you may find that the best option is to end the relationship and work with a different law firm.

-Filing a Grievance - If you believe that your lawyer's actions were unethical, you may file a grievance with the state bar association, describing what happened in your case and asking that your complaint be investigated for violations of the rules of professional conduct.
+Filing a Grievance: If you believe that your lawyer's actions were unethical, you may file a grievance with the state bar association, describing what happened in your case and asking that your complaint be investigated for violations of the rules of professional conduct.